Supreme Court Ruling could delay Palmer Project

 April 30, 2020

-A recent U.S. Supreme Court ruling could have a significant impact on plans for Constantine’s Palmer Project.
+A recent U.S. Supreme Court ruling could have a significant impact on plans for Canadian mineral exploration company Constantine Metal Resources’ Palmer Project, a zinc, copper, gold and silver project located in the upper Chilkat Valley.

 The court case, County of Maui v.
 Hawaii Wildlife Fund, hinged on the question of whether the Clean Water Act, a 1972 law regulating pollution levels in surface waters, applies to waste discharged into groundwater.
 A wastewater treatment plant in Maui was taken to court after pollutants from its wastewater disposal wells were shown to be making their way to the ocean, roughly a half-mile away.